DinoChiesa/github-stats-image-updater-job/README.md

 - Created this Cloud Run JOB, which invokes the service, saves the generated svg file, and pushes the updated image to my own repo.

-- Configured the job to run on a schedule, once nightly.
+- Configured the job to run on a schedule (via a Cloud Scheduler JOB), once nightly.

 Now, instead of